tomlurge/visionion/README.md

 				or "one of" where possible values are mutually exclusive [*]			if the relay is online available for at least 20% of the timespan in question [**]		if the relay provides the functionality in question for at least half of the timespan in question

+_flags_
+On closer inspection it became clear that most of the flags actually serve so little purpose that we will not use them in the visualization thereby trying to avoid visual clutter and distraction.
+They will remain in the scheme and will be imported in the Databae but will not be aggregated.
+Only the flags "Fast", "Stable", "BadExit" and "Authority" will be aggregated for teh following types of nodes:
+				Fast	Stable	BadExit	Authority
+	Guard		x		x
+	Middle		x		x
+	Exit		x		x		x
+	Directory 							x

 **Clients**
-Clients OTOH have their own datatype because client data is - unlikey all relay data - never collected at the client nodes themselves.
+Clients OTOH have their own datatype because client data is - unlikey all relay data - never collected at the client nodes themselves (otherwise anonymity could be compromised).
-This is not surprising given the nature of the Tor project.
-Instead client data is derived from relay data through various means and is already aggregated when it is fed into the MongoDB.
+Instead client data is derived from relay data through various means and is already aggregated when it is imported into the MongoDB.

 				code	description					type	subtype	aggregation	valuespace
 				+-------+---------------------------+-------+------+------------+---------